The Victor 3900 - History's Forgotten Miracle

 Image Courtesy John Kendall

-Victor eventually decided there were simply too many difficult issues to contend with that seemed insurmountable, and as a result, canceled their contract with Philco-Ford shortly after it had acquired GM-e.
-The cancellation agreement stated that Victor would return un-sold calculators to Philco-Ford.
+Victor eventually decided there were simply too many difficult issues to contend with that seemed insurmountable, and as a result, canceled the contract with Philco-Ford to manufacture the calculators not long after it had acquired GM-e.
+The cancellation agreement stated that Victor would return unsold-sold calculators to Philco-Ford.
 At this point, Victor had pretty much disowned the 3900, as their expectations for the machine simply were not met.
-Philco decided to try to sell the returned machines themselves, along with maintaining production capability at the former GM-e plant in California.
-Philco re-branded the machine the Philco-Ford 3900.
+Philco decided to try to sell the returned machines themselves, but shut down the manufacturing line at the former GM-e plant in California.
+Philco re-branded the machines they had as the Philco-Ford 3900.
 Ford Motor Company purchased (perhaps with a bit of prodding given that fact that Philco-Ford was part of the Ford conglomerate) a significant number of machines for use in its automotive engineering departments in Michigan.
-Philco-Ford made efforts to keep the few critical folks that knew the technology inside the 3900, and also made new-hires with skills in IC design and fabrication.
+Philco-Ford made efforts to keep the few critical folks that knew the technology used in the 3900, and also made new-hires with skills in IC design and fabrication.
 Some minor changes to the design were made, including reducing the main electronics from three circuit boards to two, by using a newly-designed IC to perform some of the display generation function that had been done by discrete components in the GM-e version of the 3900.
-In the spring of 1968, Philco-Ford decided that the former GM-e facility in California was more of a liability than an asset and began the process of closing it down, marking the beginning of the end of what was left of GM-e, as well as putting a halt to the production of the Philco 3900.
-While GM-e was effectively gone, many of its employees had went on to form the beginnings of a number of semiconductor companies including American Micro-Systems Inc. (AMI), Electronic Arrays, Nortec Electronics, and Integrated Systems Technology (IST).
+In the summer of 1968, Philco-Ford decided that the former GM-e chip design and manufacturing facility in California could be used to increase the manufacturing capacity for a line of standard MOS integrated circuits that had been developed by GM-e, which Philco-Ford decided to maintain.
+However, the MOS R&D group was moved to Philco-Ford's engineering faciliity in Blue Bell, PA, which did not go over so well with many of the former GM-e engineers that had stuck out the transition to Philco-Ford, prompting quite a number of them to stay in California rather than pack up and move, resulting a flock of resignations.
+While GM-e was effectively gone, many of its employees went on to form the beginnings of a number of semiconductor companies that had serious impact on the future of the electronic calcualtor industry, including American Micro-Systems Inc. (AMI), Electronic Arrays, Nortec Electronics, and Integrated Systems Technology (IST).

 Profile View of Philco 3900